leemurking/Hero-squad/README.md

 ### Prerequisites

-You need the following installed on your machine
+You need the following installed on your machine.
 - java
 - JDK - Java Development Kit
 - Maven